idealparable/BibleQ/Cipher.md

 The purpose is dual:

+### Pronunciation Guides for Real-Life Purposes

-1. **First, so that it can be used for Bible study purposes, or notes translating any language, or similar uses**.
+**First, so that it can be used for Bible study purposes, or notes translating any language, or similar uses**.

     For example, versions of the figures and symbols for objects in the surrounding can be adapted into art, for the ThoughtGlyphs "art language," such as illustrations for use in Sunday School lessons.